How to apply as a transfer

 See the junior writing portfolio guidelines for more information.

 At WSU, most students are advised by the college in which they plan to major.
 Deciding students are advised in the College of Arts and Sciences until they select a major.
-In general, students can take care of the prerequisites and certify a major sometime in their sophomore year.
+In general, students can take care of the prerequisites and be admitted to a major sometime in their sophomore year.

-In some programs at WSU, you need to certify your major before you can take upper-level courses in that subject.
-With advance planning, you may be able to meet certification requirements before transferring.
+In some programs at WSU, you need to be admitted to your major before you can take upper-level courses in that subject.
+With advance planning, you may be able to meet departmental requirements before transferring.

-A few majors, architecture and engineering for example, require specific courses that aren’t available at most two-year colleges, so you might need to plan on completing some prerequisites after you enroll at WSU.
+A few majors, animal science, architecture, and construction management for example, require specific courses that aren’t available at most two-year colleges, so you might need to plan on completing some prerequisites after you enroll at WSU.
 For these majors, it’s generally better to transfer to WSU as soon as possible.

-Be sure to contact the program you’ll be majoring in to see what is required to certify in your major.
+Be sure to contact the program you’ll be majoring in to see what the requirements are for admission to your major.

 Note: This is a guide to the admission process, not a statement of policy.
 See the WSU General Catalog for official requirements and regulations.